 The abbreviation of 'phr' incidentally is defined as meaning 'phrase'.

 It will be noted that neither edition says anything whatsoever about it being a nineteenth century expression.
 On the contrary, the entry is written in the present tense to describe what prison officers in prisons in the 1980s said.
 This is consistent with the rest of the book which is, or was, essentially a dictionary of contemporary jargon rather than a historical dictionary.
 Secondly, if we even need a secondly, bearing in mind that the first point renders the entire discussion redundant, it bears no relation to the expression used by Robert Smith of 'one off duty' because the 'one off' is the passing of a prisoner from one prison officer to another.
-It has nothing to do with a prison officer's duty - it is actually part of a longer phrase, i.e. 'one on/one off' -and, therefore, bears a totally different meaning to the normal use of 'one off' to mean something unique.
+It has nothing to do with a convict or prison officer's duty - it is actually part of a longer phrase, i.e. 'one on/one off' -and, therefore, bears a totally different meaning to the normal use of 'one off' to mean something unique.

 Mike Barrett's Purchase of A Victorian Diary

 Immediately after the Robert Crew Literary Agency in London expressed an interest in acquiring a diary written by Jack the Ripper, Mike Barrett instructed a bookfinding agent to obtain a real Victorian diary, with a minimum of 20 blank pages, on his behalf.
 As long as it had those blank pages it didn't matter to Mike if the diary had been used or was entirely unused and thus entirely blank.
 Can it get any more suspicious than this?